Can I exercise if I am receiving treatment for cancer?

 Is there a right time to start an exercising program?

-For further information or questions on developing a personal Pilates exercise plan whilst undergoing Cancer treatment please contact us, you can discuss your options with one of our Clinical Pilates Instructors or Physiotherapists.
+For further information or if you have questions about developing a personal Pilates exercise plan whilst undergoing Cancer treatment please contact us.
+We will discuss your options with you and determine how we can help you best.